Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 Swimlanes are the horizontal or vertical bands that divide a BPMN diagram by participant: typically a role, department, or system.
 The specification calls them lanes; the informal name 'swimlane' survives because it better describes how they actually work visually.
 Each task in the diagram lives inside exactly one lane, and the lane is the owner of that task.
 Sequence flows cross lane boundaries to represent handoffs, which are visually emphasised by the crossing itself.
 A diagram with many lane crossings is, at a glance, a diagram with many handoffs, and handoffs are where time, cost, and information get lost.

 The semantic weight of the layout is the reason experienced BPMN practitioners care about swimlane geometry.
-A flat prose description of a process: 'Sales hands off to Ops, Ops hands off to Finance, Finance approves, Sales closes the loop': is four handoffs.
+A flat prose description of a process, such as 'Sales hands off to Ops, Ops hands off to Finance, Finance approves, Sales closes the loop,' represents four handoffs.
 The swimlane rendering of the same process is four visible crossings on a single canvas.
 The prose requires the reader to count and mentally group; the swimlane makes the count visible without any cognitive work.
 This is exactly why swimlanes survive as the dominant accountability-visualisation pattern fifty years after they were first introduced in process charts.

 Pools versus lanes: a distinction that matters when the process crosses organisations